 Nevada shifts this dynamic by reducing reliance on probate and allowing for more controlled administration.

+• Preserving Privacy and Control.
 Nevada does not require public disclosure of trust terms or assets, allowing administration to remain private and more controlled.

 Structure in Practice: Minimizing Friction with Beneficiaries

-With a more complete trust structure—particularly in a jurisdiction like Nevada—much of this friction could have been avoided.
+What began as a straightforward plan becomes a fragmented process.
+With a more complete trust framework, particularly in a jurisdiction like Nevada, much of this friction could have been avoided.

 Where Oversight Becomes Critical

 The effectiveness of an estate plan is not determined at drafting.
 It is determined during execution.
+We are typically brought into arrangements where:

 • Trust and probate processes must operate simultaneously